neochrome/physalis/README.md

 syntax and general usage is shamelessly borrowed.

+## System Requirements
+Physalis requires PHP 5.4.x or later to run due to the heavy use of function closures.

 ## Installation
 ### Using Composer
 Using [composer](http://getcomposer.org) is probably the easiest way.
 Just execute the